marciioluucas/phiber/README.md

 # New Features!

   - Persistence
-  - Build websites, apps and api without a line of SQL.
+  - Build websites, apps and api without a single SQL query line.
   - Choose if you wanna make your SQL manually or by Object Mapping.